raza4729/NER/README.md

 3. ```python main.py --leaveOut 0```

-The `--leaveOut` arguemnt is intended to implement leave-out functionality for skiping certain outcome labels which might lead to data imbalance or are considerend trivial depending on the requirments.
+The `--leaveOut` arguemnt is intended to implement leave-out functionality for skiping certain NER labels which might lead to data imbalance or are considerend trivial depending on the requirments.
 Set it to `1` to leave them and `0` to finetune model with all labels.

 ## Remarks